frfry/usePopcorn/README.md

-# A simple react project.
+# A simple React.js project.
 This app uses an API to pull in movie data for a search feature.
 You can rate movies and save those movies in local storage.